-While you are here, visit the gardens, which consists of 45 acres of native and exotic plants.
-There isn't a lovelier place to stroll in the early evening or morning.
-Winding paths through this conservation project will introduce you to some of Belize's varied habitats and to many of the plants that you will later see in the wild.
+While you are here don't miss the opportunity to visit the gardens, which consists of 45 acres of native and exotic plants.
+There isn't a lovelier place to stroll in the early evening or early morning hours.
+Winding paths through this conservation project will introduce you to some of Belize's varied habitats and to the plants that are native to these areas.

-Inside the garden is a Maya medicine trail, native orchid house, a bird blind on the pond, lots of tropical fruits and flowers, a rainforest walk, palms and lots more tropical splendor.
+Within the Garden you'll find the Maya Medicine Trail, Native Orchid house, the Bird Hide looking out over the pond, lots of tropical fruits and flowers, a Rainforest Walk, palm displays and lots more tropical splendor.

-Official visiting hours are from 7am to 5pm, however duPlooy's guests are free to wander in the garden at any time.
-Guided tours are available until 2:30pm.
+(duPlooy's guests are free to wander in the garden at any time)

 Bird and other Wildlife Watching

-The bird watching around duPlooy’s is excellent.
+Bird watching at duPlooy’s is superb!
 Professional bird watchers are always coming to duPlooy's and telling us that we have the best location for bird watching in the area.
 The best part is you don’t even have to leave the bar and deck area!

-We invite you to join our resident bird guide each morning on the deck for complimentary coffee and tea and you will see such exotic birds as: motmots, aracari and toucans, trogons,tanagers, parrots and many more.
+We invite you to join us each morning on the deck for complimentary coffee and tea and you will see such exotic birds as: mot-mots, aracari toucans, trogons,tanagers, masked tyras and many more.
 With over 300 bird species recorded within five miles of duPlooy's, it is worth getting up early for.

 The Jungle comes to Life at Night

 This family of kinkajous (above) are frequent visitors around dinner-time.